ronste/xmlworkflow/Readme.md

 `docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx"`

-This will craete a range of intermediate and final files in the working directory which will be named according to the conversion step (tool) they are corresponding to.
+This will create a range of intermediate and final files in the working directory which will be named according to the conversion step (tool) they are corresponding to.
 E.g. `<docx-filename>_SaxonHE.html` or `<docx-filename>_weasyprint.pdf`.

-Running the processDocx command without any parameters will start the full chain of conversion from docx -> xml -> html -> pdf, including all versions of PDFs (created with Pandoc, PagedJs and Weasyprint).

-However, each of these conversion steps can be selected individually.
-To only run a conversion from docx to HTML use:

-`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx html"`

-If the Jats XML file requried to create the HTML output is already present in the working directory you can run the HTML conversion without its prior conversion steps by using:

-`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx html-"`

-Note that it is also possible to specify specific conversion chains directly by passing multiple recipe names to the`processDocx` command:

-`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx pagedjs weasyprint"`

 To get an overview of all options run: